NCT Wish: 2019–2023: Plans, formation and NCT New Team

 On December 1, 2022, SM confirmed plans for a Japanese subunit based in Tokyo following the opening of their Southeast Asian branch.
 As part of their 2023 strategy, the company revealed that the next NCT subunit, tentatively named "NCT Tokyo", would be debuting in the third quarter of the year.
 On February 24, SM announced that NCT Tokyo would the group's final subunit.

 On May 23, 2023, SM announced that two future SM Rookies would be part of the new unit's lineup, with the remaining members selected via a pre-debut survival show.
 The rookies were revealed to be Yushi and Sion on June 28; two days later, SM confirmed that the survival show NCT Universe: Lastart would begin airing on July 27.
-The official lineup of the group, now referred to as "NCT New Team", was unveiled during the final episode: Sion, Riku, Yushi, Jungmin, Daeyoung, Ryo, Sakuya.
+The official lineup of the group, now referred to as "NCT New Team", was unveiled during the final episode: Sion, Riku, Yushi, Jungmin, Daeyoung (Jaehee), Ryo, Sakuya.
 The group served as the opening for the rest of NCT at their Japanese NCT Nation: To the World concerts at Yanmar Stadium Nagai in Osaka from September 9 to 10 and again at Ajinomoto Stadium in Tokyo from September 16 to 17.
 The new NCT unit later embarked on a pre-debut tour beginning on 8 October, which consisted of 28 performances across 10 cities in Japan.

 On October 2, 2023, SM announced that Jungmin, who had been absent from previous performances, would be departing NCT for health reasons.
 The unit released their pre-debut single "Hands Up" on October 8, with their official debut confirmed for 2024.